 There is one item that I dithered over adding to this post, and that is the extremely close copy of the Cybis Court Jester that was produced by the Seymour Mann Company.
 Personally I would consider this to be an unauthorized copy BUT there are enough slight differences to keep a few lawyers busily arguing (while collecting fees) for a while.
 That knockoff/copy/whatever is shown in a dedicated post, The Cybis Court Jester (or, Send in the Clone) for your perusal.

-I’d also like to point out that the sellers who offered the Hall of Shame examples shown below are not the same people who created them in the first place!
+I’d also like to point out that the sellers who offered the Hall of Shame examples shown below are probably not the same people who created them in the first place!
 The sellers who took these photos were merely offering an item which they most likely had no idea is an illegal copy of something else.
-So in this post I have deliberately omitted any identifying watermark, in order to protect the innocent.
+So in this post I have deliberately omitted any identifying watermarks, in order to protect innocent resellers.

 The Madonna with Bird copies